akmalkrmv/lichess-puzzles-extension/README.md

 The **Lichess Puzzle Collector** extension helps you efficiently track and manage puzzle races and training sessions from Lichess.
 It automatically collects unsolved puzzle links and provides an organized interface to manage and revisit them.

+This extension was inspired to help [ElyneLee](https://www.twitch.tv/elynelee) keep track of unsolved puzzles from previous puzzle racer runs, allowing for easy review and solving of those puzzles after the races.

 ## Features

 - 🎯 **Automatic Puzzle Collection** - Collects unsolved puzzles from Lichess puzzle modes